21 Amazing Fluffy Animals in the World

 Alpaca

-20. Fisher
+20. Fisher (Pekania pennanti)

 Fisher is one of the fluffy animals that belong to the family of weasels.
 The animal species are native to North America and can be seen in the regions of Canada and northern parts of the USA.
 It can grow between 30 to 40 inches in length and its avarage weight is between 4 to 14 pounds whereas male species are much larger than female species.
 Fisher mainly feeds on meat and the diet is based on hares, rabbits, mice, squirrels, shrews, porcupines, and birds.
 The avarage lifespan of a fisherman is upto 10 years in the wild.
-The main predators of fisher are humans and produce hissing and growling sounds when it is threatened.
+The main predators of fish are humans and produce hissing and growling sounds when it is threatened.

 Fisher